Skip to content

 technic.com Listed by abyss Ransomware Group

 On May 14, 2026, Technic Inc. appeared on the leak site of the Abyss ransomware group.
-The Rhode Island-based supplier of electroplating chemicals and equipment, founded in 1944, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.
+The Rhode Island-based supplier of electroplating chemicals and equipment, founded in 1944, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.

 Public reporting indicates that Abyss actors gained access to Technic’s network, encrypted systems, and then exfiltrated internal files before publishing a sample on their leak portal.
 The company has not yet released an official statement detailing the precise volume or type of data taken.
 Available reporting describes the incident as a classic ransomware double-extortion case in which the threat actors threaten to publish stolen files unless a ransom is paid.